LordDashMe/LordDashMe/README.md

 # Hello, World! 😄

-When we learning a new programming language we always use the words "Hello, World!", and that's not different when you discover my profile 😄
+When we are learning a new programming language we always use the words "Hello, World!".

+And that's not different when you discover my profile 😄.

 - 🔭 I’m currently working on some Special Projects (Soon I will release this on the public 😄)
 - 🌱 I’m currently learning Data Science, Machine Learning, etc. :wink: